-The proprietary C. Link (control link) connection allows multiple 702T, 702T, 722, and 744T recorders to be connected and clocked together.
-The C. Link also enables the CL-1 Remote Control and Keyboard interface to control the 702T with an attached keyboard or via switch closures.
+The proprietary C. Link (control link) connection allows multiple 702, 702T, 722, and 744T recorders to be connected and clocked together.
+The C. Link connection also provides for connection to the CL-1 Remote Control and Keyboard Interface.

 When linked, recorders have a master/slave relationship.
-When the master recorder enters record, the slave unit will roll, as well.
+The master recorder and the slave unit will share sample accurate start and stop record times.
 Multiple units can be daisy-chained together to record many tracks.
 The C. Link protocol links carries the following data: